 - There are only 3 Rotair cable cars in the world – one in Switzerland, one in the United States and one in sunny South Africa

 - The bottom of the cable cars is filled with water as it serves as ballast in windy conditions

 Information for Table Mountain visitors

 The best time to visit this gem is mid-afternoon when the traffic up and down the cableway is a bit lighter.
 Morning and sunset trips are busier for obvious reasons, it’s simply breathtaking.
-Make a day trip out of your visit to Table Mountain by making use of the City Sightseeing Red Bus and take in all that the Mother City has to offer.
+Make a day trip out of your visit to Table Mountain by making use of the City Sightseeing Red Bus and taking in all that the Mother City has to offer.

 Once on top of Table Mountain, your fun doesn’t need to stop.
 You can purchase souvenirs and memorabilia to keep this treasured memory close to your heart forever.
 There are four shops at the top of Table Mountain stocking everything you could think of.

 Maybe you would like to send a postcard to your family and friends back home.
 This is very pop with visitors and you can buy stamps from the shops and send your postcard through the postbox at the summit where it is marked with a unique Table Mountain stamp.